maniskr4/Demo2/README.md

 # Demo2
-this is a demo test for the git.
+This is a demo test for the git.